conanzhangtech/CDT_phishing_m3/README.md

 2. Move the CDT_phishing_m3 folder into the Nginx web server's root directory and rename it into m3.
 > mv -r CDT_phishing_m3 /var/www/html/m3

-3. Associate the domain name hotspot.wireless without localhost IP address.
+3. Associate the domain name hotspot.wireless with localhost IP address.
 > nano /etc/hosts

 3.1 Amend the following line from